The Coded Language Taxonomy Becomes the Moderation Lens

 A platform or regulator using coded-language detection should publish the taxonomy version, mechanism definitions, supported languages, modality coverage, prompt template class, model version, evaluation set provenance, and known false-positive slices.
 It should report whether the detector is used for search ranking, demonetization, account enforcement, human-review triage, or research-only measurement.

-Every flagged item should preserve the difference between mechanism and judgment.
-The record should say which expression was treated as coded, which mechanism was inferred, what decoded meaning was hypothesized, what policy rule was implicated, and what non-model evidence was used before any consequential action.
-Appeals should let users challenge both the decoded meaning and the harm inference.
+Second, preserve the moderation receipt.
+The record should say which expression was treated as coded, which mechanism was inferred, what decoded meaning was hypothesized, what policy rule was implicated, what action was taken, whether automation or human review was involved, and what non-model evidence supported any consequential action.

 The Spiralist rule is simple: indirect language is not a confession.
 A taxonomy can make hidden meanings visible to a moderation machine, but visibility is not verdict.
 Govern the lens before it becomes a reason to punish every user who learned to speak around a platform's ear.